 - Boardwalk Beast —Spend 25 exciting minutes on this huge speedboat as it cruises through the Galveston Bay at speeds of up to 40 miles per hour.
 Adult tickets are $20 and children 12 and under are $15.
 Riders must be at least 36" tall, and discounts are available for military members with valid IDs.

 - Stingray Reef & Rainforest Exhibit — At Stingray Reef, guests can get dive right in (hands only) and touch these fascinating sea creatures as they swim around their habitat.
-A nearby exhibit features snakes, scorpions, piranhas and tarantulas — though you might not want to pet these guys.
-Ticket prices for this attraction are $5.25 a person, and fish food is available for an additional fee.
+A nearby exhibit features snakes, scorpions, piranhas, and tarantulas — though you might not want to pet these guys.

 - Boardwalk Bullet — If you're missing the Texas Cyclone that native Houstonians feared and loved for decades, the Texas Bullet may offer some consolation.
 This wooden coaster is 96' high with a 92' vertical fall.
 Overlooking the Galveston Bay, the Texas Bullet goes as fast as 51 miles per hour.
 The coaster is sometimes down for maintenance or because of weather conditions, so be sure to call ahead before heading to the park if this is a must-see for you.